TrevMcKendrick/blog/_posts/2014-06-25-legal-entity.md

 "Double taxation" refers to when both the company itself and its shareholders pay taxes on income.

 For example, a company like Apple makes a profit and pays a corporate tax on that income.
 But if you bought shares in Apple and they issued a dividend, you'd have to pay tax on that dividend, too.
-So both the entity itself and its shareholders pay tax on the same income
+So both the entity itself and its shareholders pay tax on the same income.

 C corporations are the only entity which require double taxation.

 *Recommended if:*
 - You're doing a startup
 - You're raising money from many investors (or from foreign invesetors)
 - You plan to issue stock options to employees

 *Not a good fit if:*
 - You don't want a more complicated and expensive setup process
 - You don't want to pay taxes twice on your business income
 - You don't want to have board meetings and keep minutes